Overcoming Self-Centeredness Through the Purposeful Act of Self-care

 Substance abuse and other “acting out” behaviors in young adults are closely related to self-centeredness, entitlement, justification, and victimhood.
 In fact, when you take a deeper look into this type of behavior with young people, these four terms are intricately intertwined with their behavior.
 They are the underlying contributors that advance a young person into a vicious cycle of poor choices, angry outbursts, and lack of direction in life.

-Most of the clients who arrive at Red Mountain Sedona have long practiced self-centeredness, and the habits that go along with it.
+Most of the students who arrive at Red Mountain Sedona have long practiced self-centeredness, and the habits that go along with it.
 One example of self-centeredness would be the abuse of drugs, alcohol, or pornography.
 Others “fail to launch” and gain the confidence to live independent lives through lack of motivation, “laziness,” and blaming others for their problems.

 Regardless of the problems, a self-centered person will go to any length to satisfy what they think is their main priority – the “high” that makes them “feel good” again.
 They will lie, steal, and deprive others to get their immediate needs met—all of which are examples of self-centered behavior.
 The good news is that by coming to Red Mountain Sedona, they have recognized their problem and are now willing to work on the solution, forming new habits to replace the old ones and new ways of thinking to replace the toxic patterns that existed before.